 Or, you can use a commercial pattern–or your own design–for a more unique statement.
 You can work with traditional designs, or wildly contemporary concepts.

-For mixed media art that includes fabric–a fine way to mix your other favorite techniques and materials with quilting & fabric–see Cloth, Paper, Scissors magazine, from the publishers of Quilting Arts.
+For mixed media art that includes fabric – a fine way to mix your other favorite techniques and materials with quilting & fabric – check Cloth, Paper, Scissors.
+They have LOTS of fun ideas!